 $3500 x 6kg = $21,000 USD.

 We asked our partner the reason for his thought.
 He said somebody completed a similar project before, and it is our turns.
-So, just do it!
+So, do it!

 Does it mean that we are going to convert 6kg of incense-grade wood chips, retail for $21,000 USD, to approximately 80ml of oud oil?

-Please note we have not accounted for electricity yet which is another cost.
+Please note we have not accounted for electricity yet, which is another cost.

-So to distill 80ml of this oil it will take $27,000 USD,
+So to distil 80ml of this oil, it will take $27,000 USD,

 Oops, there is some extra information for you in case you are interested, we forget to let you know that 6kg of these Brunei agarwood chips are made up of three species:

-He knows what he is doing and he uses "slow cook low heat" technique to achieve excellency.
+He knows what he is doing, and he uses "slow cook low heat" technique to achieve excellency.
 The temperature is set just right so it does not burn the wood which sometimes creating burning bitterness note.

 Overall, strong vanillic sweet impression and a hint of spiciness.
 Insanely good

-For sure this oil is not for everyone, this is not the ordinary oil. it is for serious oud collectors.
+For sure, this oil is not for everyone; this is not the ordinary oil.
+It is for serious oud collectors.
 If you want to give your nose a special treat, then keep reading